ZAWARTO/NDS-Game/README.md

 For each document collected by the soldier, the player will get a point and another will appear again in a random position of the screen.
-While playing, the player will be informed on the upper screen of the time it has taken in this scenario as well as the number of points obtained.
-A document is considered to collected when the soldier is placed in such a position that its dimensions collide with those of the document, the dimensions of both the document and the soldier are 16x16 pixels.
+While playing, the player will be informed on the upper screen of the time it has taken in the current scenario as well as the number of points obtained.
+A document is considered collected when the soldier is placed in such position that its dimensions collide with those of the document, the dimensions of both the document and the soldier are 16x16 pixels.

-The game ends when the stipulated time has passed in each scenario and you pass all three scenarios which will take you to the CLOUDS screen whose state is called final.
+The game ends when the stipulated time has passed (15 segs) in each scenario and and you go through all three scenarios which will take you to the NUBES screen whose state is called final.
-Once the game is over, the number of documents must be shown on the upper screen collected.
+Once the game is over, the number of documents collected must be shown on the upper screen.
 In addition, a message will be displayed asking the user to press the SELECT key to return to the menu that is the title screen.

 The following keys will be used:

- - right arrow	key: move the soldier to the right.
+ - Right arrow	Move the soldier to the right.
- - left arrow	key: move the soldier to the left.
+ - Left arrow	Move the soldier to the left.
- - up arrow 	key: move the soldier up.
+ - Up arrow 	Move the soldier up.
- - down arrow 	key: move the soldier down.
+ - Down arrow 	Move the soldier down.
  - START key: 	To start a new game when you are on the title screen.
  - SELECT key: 	To return to the title screen from the final screen.